nebius/contree-sdk/contree-sdk/README.md

 - **Sync**: `.run()` immediately executes the command

 Each finished `.run()` creates a new image version with changes from that command.

+> [!NOTE]
+> In async mode the intermediate containers are automatically marked as disposable by default to optimize resource usage.

+[//]: # (todo to discuss firther how to make proper non-wasteful chaining)

 ### Forwarding output to IO objects
 You can forward stdout/stderr output to IO-like objects and files